Tax Officials Raid BBC India Offices After Critical Documentary - UrduPoint

 Police arrested two dozen students at the prestigious Delhi University after stopping a screening there in late January.

-- Press freedom - Press freedom in the world's biggest democracy has suffered during Modi's tenure, rights activists say.
+"First came the BBC documentary, that was banned," the opposition Congress party said on Twitter.
+"Now IT has raided BBC," it continued, referring to the Income Tax Department.
+"Undeclared emergency." - Press freedom - Press freedom in the world's biggest democracy has suffered during Modi's tenure, rights activists and opposition lawmakers say.

-India has fallen 10 spots to 150 out of 180 countries in the World Press Freedom Index, compiled by Reporters Without Borders, since he took office in 2014.
+India has fallen 10 spots to 150 out of 180 countries in the World Press Freedom Index, compiled by Reporters Without Borders, since Modi took office in 2014.

 Critical reporters, particularly women, say they are subjected to relentless campaigns of online abuse.

+The Editors Guild of India said Tuesday's tax raids were part of a wider "trend of using government agencies to intimidate or harass press organisations that are critical of government policies".

-Media outlets, international rights groups and foreign charities have also found themselves subjected to scrutiny by India's tax authorities and financial crimes investigators.
+Other media outlets, international rights groups and foreign charities have found themselves subjected to scrutiny by India's tax authorities and financial crimes investigators.

 Late Catholic nun Mother Teresa's charity last year found itself temporarily starved of funds after the home ministry refused to renew its licence to receive foreign donations.